RogueRope/docs/content/docs/main/volunteer.md

 ---
 title: Volunteer
 description: >
-  Very simple: no-one is employed, every participant pays for their ticket.
+  Very straightforward: nobody is on payroll, every attendee pays for their ticket.
-  We're in this boat together and we can make it conquer the seas or make it crash into a big iceberg.
+  We're in this venture together, and the success or shortcomings are a collective responsibility.
-  It's really up to us.
+  It's genuinely up to us.
-lead: We need you to volunteer!
+lead: We need your active participation!
-date: 2021-03-13T15:21:01.000+02:00
+date: 2023-09-01T16:20:01.000+02:00
-lastmod: 2021-03-13T15:21:01.000+02:00
+lastmod: 2023-09-01T16:20:01.000+02:00
 images: []
 menu:
   docs: